 Vendor Debarment and the Determination of Responsible Bidders

-This page has been created to provide information on vendor debarment within the State of Maine, and how a responsible vendor is determined in the procurement process.
+This page provides information about vendor debarment within the State of Maine and explains how a responsible vendor is determined in the procurement process.

-The terms “vendor debarment” the determination that a vendor is not a “responsible bidder” both generally refer to situations where the State of Maine decides to no longer do business with a specific vendor for a period of time.
-Such a decision is made on rare occasions, and at the sole discretion of the State, when vendor performance or activities cause the two parties to part ways from their existing or potential business relationship.
-Such a decision is normally made following a hearing, when required by statute, where the impacted vendor is able to provide its perspective on the situation at hand.
+The term “vendor debarment” and the determination that a vendor is not a “responsible bidder” both generally refer to situations where the State of Maine decides to no longer do business with a specific vendor for a period of time.
+Such a decision is made on rare occasions and at the sole discretion of the State, when vendor performance or activities cause the two parties to sever their existing or potential business relationship.
+The decision is normally made following a hearing, when required by statute, during which the impacted vendor is able to provide its perspective on the situation at hand.

-The following links provide references to where the terms “vendor debarment” or “responsible bidder” appear in State statute or Departmental rules (please click the link for the full statutory and rule language):
+The following are links to State statute and departmental rules where the terms “vendor debarment” or “responsible bidder” appear (click each link for the full statutory and rule language):

 18-554, Chapter 101 (Department of Administrative and Financial Services Rule Chapter)